karashiiro/ffxiv-datamining-github-api/README.md

 # ffxiv-datamining-github-api
 An XIVAPI-like API for "using the CSVs" off of GitHub.
-Currently (foreseeably?) very slow when performing recursively-linked sheet fetches, and thus lacks a comprehensive search function.

 ## Installation
 `npm i -S ffxiv-datamining-github-api`